 FRAMEWORKS is a scheme for the making of animated short films which is considered to be continually successful in stimulating ground-breaking new work from Irish animators.

 Projects selected for funding will combine creative exploration with an ability to appeal to a general audience, however please note this is not a scheme aimed at children.

-The scheme is co-funded by BSÉ/IFB, RTÉ and the Arts Council.
+The scheme is co-funded by BSÉ/IFB & RTÉ.